This Day In Writing History

-The Prince comes to Earth as an ambassador at the King's request, and meets a marooned pilot in the desert, telling him about his home asteroid and the aforementioned characters who live there.
+The Prince comes to Earth as an ambassador at the King's request, and meets a marooned pilot in the desert, telling him about his home asteroid and the aforementioned characters he's met.
 As he travels the desert, he tames a desert fox and meets a railway switchman and a merchant who both comment on the absurdity of human nature.
 He also meets a sly and deadly snake.
 The story ends on a sad, surreal, and ambiguous note.

 The Little Prince has become - and still is - an all-time classic work of children's literature that's also beloved by adults.
 In the 1940s and 50s, Disney considered making an animated feature film adaptation, but the plans fell through.
 In 1974, there was a live action, musical feature film adaptation released by Paramount - the last movie musical written and composed by the team of Lerner and Lowe.
 It starred Steven Warner as the Prince, Richard Kiley as the pilot, Gene Wilder as the Fox, and Bob Fosse (who choreographed his own dance routine) as the Snake.
 At the time of its release, the movie was roundly panned by critics and a bomb at the box office, but it has since become a cult classic highly sought after by film lovers.
 It's now available on DVD.